 The Curb Public Scholars program supports graduate students who are interested in finding ways that their research can have an impact beyond the academy.
 The program facilitates initiatives that explore creative ways to implement research findings, develop evidence-based public policies, and transform academic work into publicly available resources.

-Our newest cohort of Public Scholars can be found here.
-The 2021-2022 cohort will be selected next spring, with the call for applications available in March.
+Our next cohort of scholars, for 2021-2023, will be selected this April with the call for applications available in March 2021.

 Poetry Workshop Advertisement